Trail running

 Author's recommendation

-Make a stop at the yak farm in la Giette, near Les Haudères, and meet these exotic animals.
+Stop at the yak farm in La Giette, near Les Haudères, to get to know these exotic animals.

 Technical information